Upcoming Events

 Parent Partners

 We believe that when parents are actively involved in their children’s education, students have a better chance of succeeding academically.
 At LFDCS parents are required to be active participants in the education of their children.
-Parents serve on our Board of Trustees, participate in training programs designed to help them work with their children at home, volunteer in the classroom and on field trips and assist with fundraising initiatives.
+Parents serve on our Board of Trustees, our School Site Council and our ELL/Special Education Parent Advisory Committee.
+They also participate in training programs designed to help them work with their children at home, volunteer in the classroom and on field trips and assist with fundraising initiatives.
 All parents sign a contract that places high expectations on their participation both at school and at home.